At first glance, a “Horizontal Tabs” Product Details Page (PDP) layout may appear to be an efficient way of grouping product page content.

 For implementation details and a much deeper discussion of this product page layout, see our guideline on Sticky TOC layouts and our guideline on Sticky TOC layout implementation details in Baymard Premium.

-28% of sites still use a “Horizontal Tabs” layout, despite the issues that were identified during testing with using this layout — primarily that a significant subset of users will completely miss the tabs.
+According to our UX statistics, 28% of sites still use a “Horizontal Tabs” layout, despite the issues that were identified during testing with using this layout — primarily that a significant subset of users will completely miss the tabs.

 That issue alone is grave enough that sites in general should avoid such layouts entirely.